Recent Advances in End-to-End Automatic Speech Recognition: Adaptation

 Different from speaker adaptation which adjusts a speaker independent E2E model toward the speaker audio and domain adaptation which lets an E2E model recognize the content of a new domain better, customization here specifically refers to the technologies that leverage context such as contacts, location, music playlist etc., of a specific user to significantly boost the ASR accuracy for this user.
 For example, an English ASR system usually cannot recognize the contact names of a Chinese person well.
 However, if the English ASR system is presented with the contact list of this Chinese person, the ASR output can be biased toward the contact names.
 Such biasing is even more effective when designed with context activation phrases such as "call", "email", "text", etc.

-While it is relatively easier for hybrid system to do so with on-the-fly rescoring strategy which dynamically adjusts the LM weights of a small number of n-grams which are relevant to the particular recognition context, it is more challenging to E2E systems.
-One solution is to add a context bias encoder in addition to the original audio encoder into the E2E model.
-The first work is a contextual LAS (CLAS) model \cite{pundak2018deep}, plotted in figure \ref{fig:CLAS}.
-LAS (Listen, Attend and Spell) is one particular instantiation of AED \cite{chan2016listen}.
-Compared to the standard AED model in figure \ref{fig:AED}, CLAS adds the context encoder in the bottom right of the figure which takes the context list ${\bf{z}}_{1:N}$ as the input, where ${\bf{z}}_i$ denotes the $i$th phrase.
+While it is relatively easier for hybrid systems to do so with the on-the-fly rescoring strategy which dynamically adjusts the LM weights of a small number of n-grams which are relevant to the particular recognition context, it is more challenging to E2E systems.
+One solution is to add a context bias encoder in addition to the original audio encoder into the E2E model, which was first proposed in \cite{he2017streaming} to bias a keyword spotting E2E model toward a specific keyword.
+The idea was then extended into a contextual LAS (CLAS) ASR model \cite{pundak2018deep}, plotted in figure \ref{fig:CLAS}.
+LAS (Listen, Attend and Spell) \cite{chan2016listen} is one particular instantiation of AED.
+Compared to the standard AED model in figure \ref{fig:AED}, CLAS adds the context encoder in the bottom right of the figure which takes the context list ${\bf{z}}_{1:N}$ as the input, where ${\bf{z}}_i$ denotes the $i$-th phrase.
 An attention module is used to generate the contextual vector ${\bf{c}}_u^z$ as one of the inputs to the decoder.
 In this way, the network output conditions not only on the speech signal and previous label sequence but also on the contextual phrase list.
 It was further extended into a two-step memory enhanced model in \cite{huber2021instant}.
 It is common that a contextual phrase list contains rare words, especially names which are not observed during training.
-Therefore, E2E models have not learned to map the rare words' acoustic signal to words.
-This issue can be alleviated by further adding a phoneme encoder in addition to the text encoder for the contextual phrase list \cite{bruguier2019phoebe}.
-The recognition performance on rare words in the context can be further improved by adding a phoneme encoder for the words in the context \cite{bruguier2019phoebe, chen2019joint}.
+In such a case, E2E models have not learned to map the rare words' acoustic signal to words.
+This issue can be alleviated by further adding a phoneme encoder in addition to the text encoder for the contextual phrase list \cite{bruguier2019phoebe, chen2019joint}.
 The same idea has also been applied to RNN-T \cite{jain2020contextual}.
-However, as shown in \cite{pundak2018deep}, it becomes challenging for the bias attention module to focus if the biasing list is too large (e.g., more than 1000 phrases).
-Therefore, a more popular way to handle a large contextual phrase list is shallow fusion with the contextual biasing LM \cite{zhao2019shallow, le2021deep}.
-A challenge for the fusion-based biasing method is that it usually benefits from prefix which may not be available all the time.
-In \cite{huang2020class}, class tags are inserted into word transcription during training to enable context aware training.
-During inference, class tags are used to construct contextual bias finite-state transducer.
-In \cite{le2021contextualized}, trie-based deep biasing, WFST shallow fusion and neural network LM contextualization are combined together to reach good biasing performance for tasks with and without prefix.
-As discussed in Section \ref{sec:adaptation}.\ref{ssec:domain_adapt}, density ratio and HAT perform better than shallow fusion when integrating an external LM.
-Contextual biasing with density ratio and HAT were also shown to have better biasing performance in \cite{andres2021contextual} and \cite{sainath2021efficient}.